EdwardJXLi/blog.edward-li.com/content/meta/hello.md

   - Introduction
 ---

-### Hello internet traveller.
+### Hello, Internet Traveller

 Welcome to my blog!
-I hope this can serve as a home for some of my projects, experiences, technical explorations, the things I find cool, or simply random scattered thoughts.
-With the speed and ease of information  in today's world from technologies like Google or AI, I believe it is valuable to slow down, relax, and have a corner of the internet where I can just talk and yap about the stuff I find interesting.
+I hope this space serves as a home for some of my projects, experiences, technical explorations, or simply random scattered thoughts that spark my interest.
+In a world where information is just a Google search or a ChatGPT query away, I believe it's important to slow down, relax, and create a corner of the internet where I can just chat about the stuff I find interesting.

-I think that at the end of the day, as humans, we are storytellers.
-We want others to learn, explore, and grow from our adventures (and also mis-adventures).
-So sit down, relax, and follow me as I document my past, present, and future journeys - and I hope throughout all this, you enjoy these as much as I do writing them.
+At the end of the day, as humans, we are storytellers.
+We want others to learn, explore, and grow from our adventures (and our misadventures, too).
+So sit back, relax, and follow me as I document my past, present, and future journeys—and I hope throughout all this, you enjoy these as much as I do writing them.

-Feel free to contact me anytime with questions, or if you just want to talk!
-Links out on the [home page](/).
+Feel free to reach out with questions or just to say hello!
+You can find links on the [home page](/).